zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration.md

 Azure enhances the Oracle tools with the right network connectivity, bandwidth, and commands that are powered by the following Azure capabilities for data migration.

 - [VPN Connectivity](/azure/vpn-gateway/)
-- [Express Route -ER](/azure/expressroute/expressroute-introduction).
-Reliability of the ER is the key,refer resiliency guidence for ER [Gateway](https://azure.github.io/Azure-Proactive-Resiliency-Library-v2/azure-resources/Network/expressRouteGateways/) & [circuits](https://azure.github.io/Azure-Proactive-Resiliency-Library-v2/azure-resources/Network/expressRouteCircuits/).
+- [Express Route](/azure/expressroute/expressroute-introduction).
+Reliability of the ExpressRoute is the key.
+Refer to resiliency guidance for [Gateway](https://azure.github.io/Azure-Proactive-Resiliency-Library-v2/azure-resources/Network/expressRouteGateways/) and [Circuits](https://azure.github.io/Azure-Proactive-Resiliency-Library-v2/azure-resources/Network/expressRouteCircuits/).
 - [AzCopy](/azure/storage/common/storage-ref-azcopy)
 - [Data Box](/azure/databox/data-box-overview)